akinwumifakokunde-source/Lesson/README.md

-# NotegradeAI
+# LessonCode

-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app that communicates with the API.

 ## Running the app